Double Robust Bayesian Inference on Average Treatment Effects: Introduction

-Despite the recent success of Bayesian approaches, the literature on ATE estimation is dominantly frequentist-based.
-Indeed, early work on semiparametric Bayesian approaches to the missing data problem produced negative results.
-It was shown that conventional Bayesian approaches (i.e., using uncorrected priors) can produce inconsistent estimates, unless some unnecessarily harsh smoothness conditions on the underlying functions were imposed; see the results and discussion in \cite{robins1997} or \cite{ritov2014}.
-In contrast, once the prior distribution was corrected via some pre-estimated propensity score, \cite{ray2020causal} established a novel semiparametric BvM theorem under much lower smoothness requirements for the propensity score function,\footnote{Strictly speaking, the main objective in \cite{ray2020causal} concerns the mean response in a missing data model, which is equivalent to observing one arm (either the treatment or control) of the causal setup. } but still required differentiability of the order $p/2$ at minimum for the conditional mean in the outcome equation, where $p$ denotes the dimensionality of covariates.
-In this paper, we propose a double robust Bayesian inference approach that allows for a trade-off between the required smoothness levels in the propensity score and the conditional mean functions.
-Specifically, for Gaussian process priors, our Proposition \ref{prop:exponential} requires only the \emph{product} of the H\"older-type smoothness index of the propensity score function and that of the conditional mean function to exceed $p^2/4$ to achieve such double robustness.
-To achieve this, our procedure introduces a recentering step to the plug-in posterior distribution of the average treatment effect (ATE), in addition to the prior correction of \cite{ray2020causal}.
-To the best of our knowledge, no such Bayesian causal inference method has been presented in the existing literature.
+Despite the recent success of Bayesian methods, the literature on ATE estimation is predominantly frequentist-based.
+For the missing data problem specifically, it was shown that conventional Bayesian approaches (i.e., using uncorrected priors) can produce inconsistent estimates, unless some unnecessarily strong smoothness conditions on the underlying functions were imposed; see the results and discussion in \cite{robins1997} or \cite{ritov2014}.
+Once the prior distribution was adjusted using some pre-estimated propensity score, \cite{ray2020causal} recently established a novel semiparametric BvM theorem under weaker smoothness requirement for the propensity score function.\footnote{Strictly speaking, the main objective in \cite{ray2020causal} concerns the mean response in a missing data model, which is equivalent to observing one arm (either the treatment or control) of the causal setup. } However, a minimum differentiability of order $p/2$ is still required for the conditional mean function in the outcome equation, where $p$ denotes the dimensionality of covariates.
+In this paper, we are interested in Bayesian inference under double robustness that allows for a trade-off between the required levels of smoothness in the propensity score and the conditional mean functions.